strayg35/Henry-Nwankwo/README.md

 </p>
 <h3 style="color: #1976d2;">Miscellaneous</h3>
 <p style="color: #424242;">
+I am proud to have earned several Coursera certifications, demonstrating my commitment to expanding my knowledge and skills in various areas of computer science and cybersecurity.
+My educational journey includes certifications in Introduction to Calculus, SQL, Foundations of Cryptography, and Introduction to Cyber Security.
+These courses have provided me with a solid foundation in mathematical concepts, data management, secure communication, and safeguarding information.
+Each course has not only enhanced my technical abilities but also deepened my understanding of key principles that are crucial in today's digital world.
+My dedication to continuous learning is reflected in my efforts to stay updated with the latest advancements in technology and cybersecurity <br>
 Having listed a few of my Database and C++ projects I have worked on, there are a variety of C++ and general programming tasks I challenge myself with everyday, one of which is creating a calculator in C++ that performs basic operations which include Addition, Subtraction, Multiplication and Division. <br><br>
 In addition, I also have a very optimistic dream to create a Compiler for any language.
 Though it would be very demanding, it is what I feel I can and must do to be better as an aspiring programmer.
 </p>